Abu Dhabi Judicial Department completes 10,000 English notary transactions in 15 months

 According to official statistics, the English Notary Services Bureau completed 8,160 transactions in 2025 for beneficiaries representing 123 nationalities worldwide, the Bureau maintained its strong performance in the first quarter of 2026, recording an additional 1,757 transactions, demonstrating the system’s flexibility in serving beneficiaries both inside and outside the UAE.

-Notably, the Bureau—considered the first of its kind in the region—serves as a key pillar of the modern notary services model.
+Notably, the Bureau serves as a key pillar of the modern notary services model.
 It facilitates the issuance of powers of attorney, notarization of company incorporation documents, declarations, board resolutions, and other transactions, providing comprehensive legal assurance while saving time and effort through smart digital platforms that enhance investor confidence and meet the needs of stakeholders across the globe.